diogro/expressionVariance-manuscript/main.md

 Higher entropy is associated with a more uniform distribution of genes across deciles.
 GO terms with low entropy indicate some deciles are over-represented in the genes associated with that term.
 We also measured skewness for each term, which should be zero if no decile is over-represented, negative if high-variance terms are over-represented, and positive if low-variance deciles are over-represented.
-The relation between skewness and entropy for each GO term can be seen in @fig:skew_entropy.
+The relation between skewness and entropy for each GO term can be seen in @fig:skew_entropy and in SI data 6.
 Positive-skew low-entropy terms, those enriched with low-variance genes, are associated with housekeeping functions, like RNA localization, translation initiation, methylation, and chromosome segregation (@fig:go_skewness A).
 Likewise, terms with negative skew and low entropy, enriched for high-variance genes, are related to immune response, tissue morphogenesis, chemotaxis---all dynamic biological functions related to interacting with the environment (@fig:go_skewness B).